heikadog/zml/zml.md

 271. BeePZ (@beepz.bsky.social), Valor (@valorfur.bsky.social), and Eternal (@eternal-bones.bsky.social) are open zoophiles.
 272. Slightly Furry (@slightlyfurry.bsky.social) was named by ConStaffWatch as willingly associating with zoophiles like K0mpy and Ari: (<https://archive.today/wVfSb>).
 K0mpy, an owner of the bar Slightly Furry owns, admitted to liking animal sexual abuse media: (<https://archive.today/YiBdW>), made porn with Cenny: (<https://archive.today/J40Z1>), and is married to Ari, who has a zoophile pride sticker on his phone: (<https://archive.today/Z1jLG>).
 273. zooblow (@zooblow.bsky.social), yugaslath (@yugaslath.bsky.social), and Malus (@malus.zone) follow open zoophiles.
+274. pennyplatypus (@pennyplatybus.bsky.social) is an open zoophile.
+They follow a zoophile podcast and the background of their profile picture is the zoophile flag.